-There’s no denying WordPress’ presence on the internet, powering over 1.3 billion websites and accounting for 63% of the CMS market.
-This is great news for the platform and those who use it – you’ll always be able to find excellent plugins and a professional developer who knows how to use them – but it also comes with one major downside:
+There’s no denying WordPress’ presence on the internet, powering over 455 million websites and accounting for 63.8% of the CMS market.
+This is great news for the platform and those who use it.
+It means you’ll always be able to find excellent plugins and a professional developer who knows how to use them – but it also comes with one major downside:

 The sheer popularity of WordPress makes it a prime target for hackers.